Aligning Language Models with Real-time Knowledge Editing: Introduction

 \section{Introduction}

-Large language models (LLMs)~\cite{llama3, gemini} have been the core of modern natural language processing (NLP).
-Once pre-trained on massive data, knowledge is injected into LLMs and becomes the static internal capability of LLMs~\cite{llm-as-knowledge-base}.
-As time goes by, some knowledge in LLMs inevitably becomes incorrect, and it is vital to update the outdated knowledge.
-However, retraining a model from scratch is highly costly, especially for downstream users.
-To this end, the techniques of knowledge editing have been developed~\cite{survey}, aimed at editing specific knowledge in LLMs efficiently without heavy re-training.
+Once language models (LMs) are pre-trained, knowledge is injected into them and becomes their static internal capability~\cite{LLM-as-knowledge-base}.
+As time goes by, some knowledge in LMs inevitably becomes incorrect or out of date, and it is vital to update the outdated knowledge.
+However, re-training a model frequently is highly costly and usually infeasible.
+To this end, the techniques of knowledge editing have been developed~\cite{survey} to edit specific knowledge in LMs efficiently without heavy re-training.

-Previous mainstream approaches of knowledge editing, mostly based on parameter editing or addition, usually require specific online training or gradient-based optimization for all new edits~\cite{rome, mend, calinet, memit, melo, wise}, which can be slow, resource-consuming and suffer from gradual model degradation due to parameter modification.
-Therefore, retrieval-based approaches for gradient-free editing are proposed~\cite{ike, eren}.
-Most of these methods are training-free and thus efficient, but their lack of alignment leads to limited performance.
-LTE~\cite{lte} introduces the idea of LLM alignment to knowledge editing, which brings clear improvements.
-However, it directly applies the specifically aligned model weights and could suffer from overfitting in irrelevant scenarios, deviating from the ideal of alignment.